Supported file types and limits

 Round control check

 Do not overwrite Round 1 evidence with Round 2 evidence.
 Upload revisions as round responses or create a new round.
+Auditors and award committees expect to see how pricing and scores moved between rounds.

 Naming conventions